National League for Nursing

-The National League for Nursing (NLN) is a national organization for faculty nurses and leaders in nurse education.
+The National League for Nursing (NLN) is an American national organization for faculty nurses and leaders in nurse education.
 It offers faculty development, networking opportunities, testing services, nursing research grants, and public policy initiatives to more than 45,000 individual and 1,000 education and associate members.

 Mission

 The National League for Nursing promotes excellence in nursing education to build a strong and diverse nursing workforce to advance the health of our nation and the global community.

 History

 The NLN was founded in 1893 as the American Society of Superintendents of Training Schools for Nurses and was the first organization for nursing in the U.S.

 In 1912, it was renamed the National League for Nursing Education (NLNE) and released the first Standard Curriculum for Schools of Nursing in 1917.

 In 1942, the NLNE created individual membership, enabling African-American nurses to participate in the organization.
 In 1952, the NLNE combined with the National Organization for Public Health Nursing and the Association for Collegiate Schools of Nursing as the National League for Nursing, and the United States Department of Education (USDE) recognized the NLN, including it on the initial list of recognized accrediting agencies.
 This allowed the NLN to assume responsibility for the accreditation of nursing schools in the U.S.